jdsandifer/100-days-of-code/log.md

 **Thoughts:** It's hard deciding on a coding style - especially for mixed PHP, HTML, JavaScript, and CSS in the same file.

+### Day 43: March 19th, 2017 (Sunday)

+**Today's Progress:** I started to apply what I've been learning from Kevlin Henney about good code and test naming.
+I'm going through the BibleStatistics project alphabetically and refactoring names in each file.
+I'm also adding variables for the regex to clarify their purposes.

+**Thoughts:** I'm getting a handle on good naming, but still not sure about exact style - especially bracket placement.
+For now I'm sticking with standard Java style for that.